Under the Skin (soundtrack): Reception

-Under the Skin's score received high critical acclaim with praise directed on Levi's instrumentation and minimalist approach.
+Under the Skins score received high critical acclaim with praise directed on Levi's instrumentation and minimalist approach.
 For the website AllMusic, Heather Phares called the score a "fantastic study in tension and terror" and an "exciting beginning to what will hopefully be a lengthy career for Levi as a solo artist and film composer".
-In the review for Consequence.net, Michael Roffman called it as a "terrifying soundtrack" that mirrors to the music of Stanley Kubrick's films: 2001: A Space Odyssey (1968), The Shining (1980) and Eyes Wide Shut (1999), further writing that "The way Glazer wraps the score around every shot produces a tension that’s near suffocating."
+In the review for Consequence.net, Michael Roffman called it as a "terrifying soundtrack" that mirrors to the music of Stanley Kubrick's films: 2001: A Space Odyssey (1968), The Shining (1980) and Eyes Wide Shut (1999), further writing that "The way Glazer wraps the score around every shot produces a tension that's near suffocating."
 Writing for the music website Drowned in Sound, Jon Clark called Levi's score "is as unique as the film itself, working as well in isolation as it accompaniment".

-For The Line of Best Fit, Kate Travers gave 9/10 to the soundtrack and said "The Under the Skin score matches Glazer’s understated, minimal aesthetic scene for scene.
+For The Line of Best Fit, Kate Travers gave 9/10 to the soundtrack and said "The Under the Skin score matches Glazer's understated, minimal aesthetic scene for scene.
 Never does the music outweigh the carefully constructed silences and – as all good film music must – it only ever adds to the potent illusion of a twisted, heart-rending reality."
 Pitchfork gave 7.3 out of 10 to the score and stated "The music unfolds as deliberately and as unconsciously as the dreamlike film itself.
 Levi's commitment to the film's themes is all-consuming, and the score is so tightly woven into the film's DNA that it is difficult to detach and experience as an album."

 Several website listed it as one of the best scores of 2014, including Empire, PopMatters, IndieWire and Collider.
 Composer Mike Patton said the Under the Skin soundtrack was the only contemporary soundtrack that had left an impression on him, praising Levi's minimalist approach.
 Musician Steven Wilson said Under the Skin was his favourite film of the last decade and praised its "absolutely brilliant" music.
 In 2019, Pitchfork ranked the soundtrack the 154th best album of the 2010s, the 18th greatest industrial album and the second-best film score of all time.
-IndieWire called it as "one of the best scores of the 21st century", and Collider called it as "one of the five best film scores by alternative musicians" and wrote:"Levi’s score for Under the Skin serves as a reflection of the alien’s mindset; this means it’s cold, strange, and creepy as hell.
-“Creation” soundtracks the alien’s “birth” with a microtonal swarm of buzzing violas.
-The sinister “Lipstick to Void” lopes with the patience of an apex predator, its whining strings and steady heartbeat rhythm adding a note of uncomfortable sensuality.
-Most compelling of all is “Love”, a swooning, achingly tender synth reverie that represents the alien’s burgeoning humanity."
+IndieWire called it as "one of the best scores of the 21st century", and Collider called it as "one of the five best film scores by alternative musicians" and wrote:"Levi's score for Under the Skin serves as a reflection of the alien's mindset; this means it's cold, strange, and creepy as hell.
+"Creation" soundtracks the alien's "birth" with a microtonal swarm of buzzing violas.
+The sinister "Lipstick to Void" lopes with the patience of an apex predator, its whining strings and steady heartbeat rhythm adding a note of uncomfortable sensuality.
+Most compelling of all is "Love", a swooning, achingly tender synth reverie that represents the alien's burgeoning humanity."